kgisl/makesite/content/blog/2020-10-19-hare-krishna-hare-krishna.md

 ### Have a conversation with Krishna

 Muralidhara Swamigal's 16 verses in Tamil on the Mahamantra are probably worth re-reading...
-Must say "Hare Krishna 11 times a day, will take maximum ~3 minutes.
+  - Must say "Hare Krishna 11 times a day, will take maximum ~3 minutes.
 Probably one time every waking hour?"
+  - Have a conversation with Krishna, talk to him about all the good things and bad things that happened to you in your life - do this for 15-20 days and you will see a transformation happen within you

 ### கலியையும் பலி கொள்ளும்